Zhuanxu: Mythology

-Zhuanxu is also mentioned as a god of the Polaris along with god Taiyi (太一), the original god of the Polaris.Three Sovereigns and Five Emperors were said to be sent by the Taiyi from the east to the land of the humans, and thus considered to return to their original roles as gods of the Polaris when their role in the land of the humans was done.
+Zhuanxu is also mentioned as a god of the Pole Star along with god Taiyi (太一, 'Supreme First' or 'Unity').
+The Three Sovereigns and Five Emperors were said to have been sent by Taiyi from the east to the land of the humans and thus considered to return to their original roles as gods of the Pole Star when their role in the land of the humans was done.